-Career Center > Career Advising > Career Communities > Technology & Design > Information Management
+Career Center > Career Advising > Career Communities > Technology & Data > Information Management

 Information management is the collection and management of information from one or more sources and the distribution of that information to one or more audiences.
 This sometimes involves those who have a stake in, or a right to that information.
 The organizational structure must be capable of managing this information throughout the information lifecycle regardless of source or format (data, paper documents, electronic documents, audio, social business, video, etc.) for delivery through multiple channels that may include cell phones and web interfaces.
 Given these criteria, we can then say that the focus of IM is the ability of organizations to capture, manage, preserve, store and deliver the right information to the right people at the right time.

 There is often a strong crossover in this field with areas outside of technology.
 People drawn to this area may have a strong interest in how technology fits into an organization's strategic plan.
 They may be less interested in things like writing code or setting up networks and more interested in bridging the communications gap between the technology team and other departments of a business.
 Strong communication is an essential skill, as well as the ability to speak and relate to different organizational departments.
 People interested in this area usually have a strong desire to manage projects and be “big picture” thinkers.

 Note: Information Management is a quickly and constantly

 changing world.
 We do our best to highlight what we think is essential for you

 to be aware of, but we don’t always catch everything.
 Use these sites as

 jumping off points, but make sure you are always keeping your eyes open for new